leezer3/OpenBVE-Site/download/index.md

 <img src="/images/windows.png" alt="Windows Icon">

-openBVE is provided as a standard Windows Installer.
+OpenBVE is provided as a standard Windows Installer.

 ### Stable Version:

-The most recent stable version of openBVE is:
+The most recent stable version of OpenBVE is:

-<a href="https://vps.bvecornwall.co.uk/OpenBVE/Stable/openBVE-1.6.0.0-setup.exe" class="btn btn-info">1.6.0.0 (2019-04-15)</a>
+<a href="https://vps.bvecornwall.co.uk/OpenBVE/Stable/OpenBVE-1.6.0.0-setup.exe" class="btn btn-info">1.6.0.0 (2019-04-15)</a>

 ---

 # Ubuntu, Debian and Compatibles (.deb package):
 <img src="/images/ubuntu.png" alt="Ubuntu Icon">

-openBVE is provided as a .deb package.
+OpenBVE is provided as a .deb package.

 ### Stable Version:

-The most recent stable version of openBVE is:
+The most recent stable version of OpenBVE is:

-<a href="https://vps.bvecornwall.co.uk/OpenBVE/Stable/openBVE-1.6.0.1.deb" class="btn btn-info">1.6.0.1 (2019-08-05)</a>
+<a href="https://vps.bvecornwall.co.uk/OpenBVE/Stable/OpenBVE-1.6.0.1.deb" class="btn btn-info">1.6.0.1 (2019-08-05)</a>

 ---

 # Windows and Linux (Archive):
 <img src="/images/windows-linux.png" alt="Windows and Linux Icon">

-openBVE is provided as a standard compressed archive.
+OpenBVE is provided as a standard compressed archive.

 ### Stable Version:

-The most recent stable version of openBVE is:
+The most recent stable version of OpenBVE is:

-<a href="https://vps.bvecornwall.co.uk/OpenBVE/Stable/openBVE-1.6.0.0.zip" class="btn btn-info">1.6.0.0 (2019-04-15)</a>
+<a href="https://vps.bvecornwall.co.uk/OpenBVE/Stable/OpenBVE-1.6.0.0.zip" class="btn btn-info">1.6.0.0 (2019-04-15)</a>

 ---